ashleymulford/MetaXcan-Pipeline/README.md

 # How to Run
+## Using Test Data:

-For more information on how to run, please refer to our wiki.
+### For more information on how to run, please refer to our wiki.